vinfalardeau/RE-rosgen/data/raw/private/readme.md

 ## Download and unzip the following files here:

-- Please download the following data files to your rosgenrr/data/raw/private folder and unzip their contents in the same rosgenrr/data/raw/private folder.
+- Please download the following elevation file to your rosgenrr/data/raw/private folder and unzip their contents in the same rosgenrr/data/raw/private folder.
   - https://geography.middlebury.edu/jholler/data/rosgenrr/JohnDayWShed.zip

+Optionally, you may also download aerial photography:
   - https://geography.middlebury.edu/jholler/data/rosgenrr/JohnDayWShed_OrthoPrj.zip